Joined: 20 Mar 2004

 The LD4all moderators and the Chat4All staff can't view private messages, or other channels than the ones they are in.
 Anyone can, however, log and save conversations.
 Please don't post chat logs without asking everybody in them for permission.

-Current LD goal(s): To bring back a song
+Current LD goal(s): To bring back art or a song

 Link to My DJ: ld4all.com